The amebas probably enter through the skin or lungs and spread to the brain through the bloodstream.

 Imaging tests and a spinal tap can help doctors exclude other potential causes.
 When a skin sore is present, a sample is taken and examined under a microscope to look for amebas.
 Brain biopsy can also be diagnostic.

-Doctors typically use a combination of drugs including miltefosine to treat the infection.
+Doctors typically use a combination of medications including miltefosine to treat the infection.

 (See also Overview of Parasitic Infections Overview of Parasitic Infections A parasite is an organism that lives on or inside another organism (the host) and benefits (for example, by getting nutrients) from the host at the host's expense.
 Although this definition actually... read more .)

 The amebas that cause granulomatous amebic encephalitis live in water, soil, and dust throughout the world.
 Many people are exposed, but few are infected.
-Infection usually occurs in people whose immune system is weakened or whose general health is poor, although Balamuthia mandrillaris may infect healthy people.
+Infection usually occurs in people whose immune system is weakened Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more or whose general health is poor, although Balamuthia mandrillaris may infect healthy people.

 Amebas probably enter through the skin or lungs and spread to the brain through the bloodstream.